About Nesta

 Japan's population is ageing faster than any other country in the world, with the population of 65+ year olds doubling in only 24 years.
 As such Japan has been at the forefront of innovation in health and social care for the elderly to improve quality of life.
 Learning from the successes of Japan will be vital as the UK faces its own demographic shifts and aims to promote longer, healthier lives.

-On Wednesday 26 November, 9:00-10:00 GMT we will explore and critically assess Japan’s approach to supporting its ageing population.
-Nesta’s Director of Policy and Government Partnerships, Joe Owen will host a panel of expert speakers including Carole Euston, Chief Executive, Centre for Ageing Better, David Sinclair, Chief Executive, International Longevity Centre UK and Natasha Curry, Deputy Director of Policy, Nuffield Trust.
-Our panel will explore Japan’s specific policy responses including the practicalities of linking health and social services at the local level and the creation of community-based preventative health programs.
+On Wednesday 26 November we explored and critically assessed Japan’s approach to supporting its ageing population.
+Nesta’s Director of Policy and Government Partnerships, Joe Owen hosted a panel of expert speakers including Kosuke Wada, Director for Pensions, Pension Bureau, Ministry of Health, Labour and Welfare, Japan, Carole Euston, Chief Executive, Centre for Ageing Better, David Sinclair, Chief Executive, International Longevity Centre UK, Ryohei Mogi, Affiliate Researcher, National Institute of Population and Social Security Research in Japan and Natasha Curry, Deputy Director of Policy, Nuffield Trust.
+Our panel explored Japan’s specific policy responses including the practicalities of linking health and social services at the local level and the creation of community-based preventative health programs.

-We’ll investigate the design and effectiveness of Japan's Integrated Care Systems in coordinating health and social support, and look at initiatives around extended employment and how they contribute to well-being for older citizens through social connection, financial stability and physical health.
-We’ll explore key questions, including: How has Japan’s rapid demographic shift driven innovative approaches to health outcomes for the older population?
+We investigated the design and effectiveness of Japan's Integrated Care Systems in coordinating health and social support, and looked at initiatives around extended employment and how they contribute to well-being for older citizens through social connection, financial stability and physical health.
+We explored key questions, including: How has Japan’s rapid demographic shift driven innovative approaches to health outcomes for the older population?
 What concrete lessons can United Kingdom policymakers take from Japan’s models?
 How effective are policies that promote extended employment in supporting healthy ageing, and could they be implemented here?

-This hybrid event, taking place in-person at Nesta’s London office, will be of interest to policymakers working in health, age-focused charities, and researchers looking for evidence-based solutions and inspiration from a country pioneering healthy ageing.
+This hybrid event was of interest to policymakers working in health, age-focused charities, and researchers looking for evidence-based solutions and inspiration from a country pioneering healthy ageing.

 Speakers